Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Introduction

-\paragraph{Outline.} \Secref{overview} gives an overview of the TaDA logic and illustrates our approach, \secref{voila_language_overview} presents the Voila proof outline language, and \secref{proof_workflow} summarizes how we verify proof outlines.
+\paragraph{Outline.} \Secref{overview} gives an overview of the TaDA logic and illustrates our approach. \secref{voila_language_overview} presents the Voila proof outline language, and \secref{proof_workflow} summarizes how we verify proof outlines.
 We explain how we automatically expand a proof outline into a proof candidate in \secref{proof_candidate} and how we encode a proof candidate into Viper in \secref{viper_encoding}.
 In \secref{evaluation}, we evaluate our technique by verifying several challenging examples, discuss related work in \secref{related_work}, and conclude in \secref{conclusion}.

-The appendix contains many further details, including: the full version and Viper encoding of our running example, with TaDA levels (omitted from this paper) and nested regions; additional inference heuristics; general Viper encoding scheme; encoding of a custom guard algebra; and a substantial soundness sketch.
+The appendix contains many further details, including: the full version and Viper encoding of our running example, with TaDA levels (omitted from this paper, but supported by Voila) and nested regions; additional inference heuristics; general Viper encoding scheme; encoding of a custom guard algebra; and a substantial soundness sketch.